 In fading light at Storm King in upstate New York, one of the largest collections of outdoor sculpture in the world, a virtual ‘Native Tongue’ stands beside Ursula von Rydingsvard’s ‘Luba’.
-Two bookends mapping human progress and geological time – ‘Luba’s’ rough sawn cedar and cast bronze figure facing the silk-grained alter ego of an ancient kauri sculpture, in extended reality, an Other I. In the wooded parkland, they made bookends also in abstraction – one fluid yet solid and dripping down, the other formal yet ephemeral, rising up from the ground.
+Two bookends mapping human progress and geological time – ‘Luba’s’ rough sawn cedar and cast bronze figure faces the silk-grained alter ego of an ancient kauri text, in extended reality, an Other I. In the wooded parkland, they made bookends also in abstraction – one fluid yet solid and dripping, the other formal and ephemeral, rising up from the ground.

 An-other purpose arose from the 2019 staging.
 On the Storm King map, of 82 artists in the permanent collection including long-term loans, only fifteen artists were women – 18 percent.
 The transient companion witnessed another type of presence and absence, became a number to be counted, and in the making, momentarily nudged the proportion of womxn artists closer to 20 percent.